pydantic/logfire/docs/integrations.md

     app = OpenTelemetryMiddleware(app)
     ```

+You can read more about the OpenTelemetry ASGI middleware [here][open-telemetry-asgi-middleware].

 ## WSGI

+??? tip "Installation"
+    Install `pip install "logfire[wsgi]"` to use this integration.

+    The `wsgi` extras contains the [`opentelemetry-instrumentation-wsgi`][open-telemetry-wsgi-middleware] package.

 Since Logfire is compliant with the OpenTelemetry specification, you can integrate it with any WSGI framework.